Anna-Elisabeth/LeoAnna_FE/README.md

     - Utilisation of `react-axe`
     - [Utilisation of Microsoft Accessibility Insights Edge Extension](https://microsoftedge.microsoft.com/addons/detail/accessibility-insights-fo/ghbhpcookfemncgoinjblecnilppimih)
     - [Utilisation of Microsoft Accessibility Insights for Windows Software](https://accessibilityinsights.io/downloads/)
+    - Implementation of industry standard accessible font Verdana (sans serif)
+    - Rebranding and revamp of styling to meet industry accessibility standards, and to make accessibility the focus of our application

 ### `npm start`